pedrovalido/nvim/README.md

 Feel free to use this as a starting point for your configuration or as an inspiration to customize your current setup.
 Happy coding!

-(Keep in mind this is a work in progress)

 # Installation

 Please follow these steps to install and setup this NeoVim configuration: